Best supermarket Christmas food for 2025, from M&S, Asda and more

 We might be a long way from opening the best beauty advent calendars, but supermarkets are gearing up for Christmas well in advance.
 True to form, they’ve got into the holiday spirit early this year, already unveiling their festive food and drink menus – and in some cases, even opening up delivery and collection slots for ultra-organised shoppers.

-So far, Waitrose has unveiled an innovative ‘turkey bauble’, Sainsbury’s has revealed a Christmas twist on sticky toffee pudding, and Tesco has teased chocolate and gingerbread S'mores tarts and burrata with a hot maple glaze and pistachios.
+So far, Waitrose has unveiled an innovative ‘turkey bauble’ (we rounded up the best supermarket Christmas turkeys here), Sainsbury’s has revealed a Christmas twist on sticky toffee pudding, and Tesco has teased chocolate and gingerbread S'mores tarts and burrata with a hot maple glaze and pistachios.
 Meanwhile, M&S will be offering a Christmas-themed Colin the Caterpillar, naturally.

 To take the hassle out of hosting around the festive period, most of the big supermarkets will offer a Christmas food to order service.
 You can pre-order for delivery or collection closer to Christmas, so that you can avoid running around the aisles last-minute.
 It’s not just the turkey, either; these services include show-stopping centrepieces, desserts, and party foods.